 Give a Good Backrub

-Not only will touching one another make you feel closer, a good backrub can help ease the stress of a long day, which makes this tip a two-for-one.
+Not only will touching one another make you feel closer, but a good backrub can also help ease the stress of a long day, which makes this tip a two-for-one.
 You don’t need to be a professional, just grab your honey and rub away.
 Make sure you take turns, meaning you need to reciprocate.
-Don’t fall asleep during your backrub and forget to return the favor.
+If improving sexual intimacy is your goal, don’t fall asleep during your backrub and forget to return the favor.

 Create Intimate Spaces in Your Home